Leon Henkin: The first university studies

 In 1937 Leon entered Columbia University as a mathematics student.
 It was during his time at this institution that he developed an interest in logic, which would determine the course of his academic career.
-His first contact with logic was through B. Russell's book, "Mysticism and Mathematics", which drew his interest during a visit to the library.
+His first contact with logic was through B. Russell's book Mysticism and Mathematics, which drew his interest during a visit to the library.
 This interest was increased and cultivated by some courses.
 Although the mathematics department of the University did not offer courses in Logic (these were offered by the Philosophy department), Leon was one of the few mathematics students interested in that discipline and he decided to attend them.
 In the fall of 1938, in his second year as a Columbia University student, he participated in a first course in Logic taught by Ernest Nagel, who had contributed to the creation of the Association of Symbolic Logic two years earlier.
-This course brought him closer to Russell's book "Principles of Mathematics", where he first encountered the axiom of choice; Russell's presentation made a strong impression on him and led him to explore the Principia Mathematica that Russell wrote with Whitehead a few years later.
+This course brought him closer to Russell's book Principles of Mathematics, where he first encountered the axiom of choice; Russell's presentation made a strong impression on him and led him to explore the Principia Mathematica that Russell wrote with Whitehead a few years later.
 He was struck by the general ideas of Type Theory and by the mysterious axiom of reducibility.
 Both the axiom of choice and Type Theory later played an important role in his doctoral dissertation.

-The following year, in the fall semester of 1939, Henkin took a second course of Logic with Nagel, in which formal systems of propositional logic and First-Order Logic were addressed.
+The following year, in the fall semester of 1939, Henkin took a second course of Logic with Nagel, in which formal systems of propositional logic and first-order logic were addressed.
 These constituted his first experience with the mathematical treatment of deductive systems.
-The course did not go into metalogical results that established a relationship between the semantics and syntactics, and the issue of completeness was not addressed at all.
+The course did not go into metalogical results that established a relationship between semantics and syntactics, and the issue of completeness was not addressed at all.
 However, Nagel proposed to Henkin as an independent project the reading of the proof of the completeness of propositional logic given by Quine, which had appeared a few months before in the Journal of Symbolic Logic.
 This reading was highly significant for Henkin, not so much because of the content itself, but because with it he discovered that he could understand the research on logic and mathematics that was taking place at the time.
 According to Henkin, although he managed to follow Quine's demonstration, he did not manage to capture the idea of the proof: "I simply noted that the aim of the paper was to show that every tautology had a formal proof in the system of axioms presented, and I expended my utmost effort to check Quine's reasoning that this was so, without ever reflecting on why author and reader were making this effort.
 This strictly limited objective also kept me from wondering how the author thought of putting the steps of the proof together; the result was that I failed to get 'the idea of the proof', the essential ingredient needed for discovery."